Bruno Fernandes to Manchester United: From Cristiano Ronaldo to Bebe - All the players to swap Portugal for Old Trafford | FOX Sports Asia

 Marcos Rojo (2014-present) – MISS

 Rojo always looked a somewhat puzzling addition, and those initial feelings have never really gone away.
 Technically able and versatile enough to play either centre-back or on the left, Rojo also relishes a physical tussle.
 But as something of a hot-head, Rojo has a tendency to be rash.
 Even Sporting fans were baffled when he joined United, who are said to have tried to sell him in almost every pre-season since buying the Argentina international.
-He now looks set to return to Estudiantes on loan.
+He has now returned to Estudiantes on loan.

 Diogo Dalot (2018-present) – JURY’S OUT